Below you will find activities that have been added by different camps. You can click on the topic/title to view these resources.

 Summer Staff College Scholarships

 Students who are paid by the Seventh-day Adventist Church for summer service may recieve a scholarhisp equal to 30% of summer ministry earnings deposited on their school account by August 31st with verification from the employer of the summer earnings.
-(NOTE: As the US exchange is in your favour the students get an added bonus as we will calculate the exchange first on the payment made and then calculate the scholarship of 30%in Cdn dollars.
+The maximum award for any one or combination of 'Summer' scholarships is $1000.
+(NOTE: The US exchange is usually in your favor because students get an added bonus as we will calculate the exchange rate first on the payment made and then calculate the scholarship of 30% in Canadian dollars.
 For example if a student earns $1000US and deposits it on their Burman student account, at a 1.30 exchange rate they would be depositing $1300Cdn approximately which would give them a $390Cdn scholarship for the year.)

 La Sierra University will give a matching scholarship to students who work for the Seventh-day Adventist Church as a summer camp personnel during the summer prior to their fall enrollment.
 The university will match student's certified summer earnings that are applied to their fall term accounts.
 Matching funds are not available for reduced-tuition or off-campus programs.
 Students from the Pacific Union are matched 100% up to $2,000.
 Those outside the union are matched 50% up to $1,500.
 (NOTE: the payroll checks cannot be cashed, but submitted at the fall registration for payment on their bill).
 This information is subject to change for the 2017-2018 school year).